vitawebsitedesign/blog/_posts/2022-09-06-designing-and-programming-an-event-driven-predictive-model-in-lua.md

 To simplify this problem further, we can do an intentional (but invalid) assumption: more mana should always equals more healing output.
 If this were the case, solving the problem simply requires a math formula to ensure that mana usage remains **inversely correlated** to required output:

 ![Mana efficiency comparison](https://i.imgur.com/P8LZ5TH.png "Mana efficiency comparison")

-<sup>This diagram depicts mana usage (blue) & required output (red).
+*This diagram depicts mana usage (blue) & required output (red).
 Ideally these remain inversely correlated regardless of encounter time.
 During times 24-31, we can see that there is insufficient mana to meet output.
 In order to meet output, we ideally expend mana more efficiently during times 1-8, represented as the grey line.
-If we were to solve our problem reliably via predictive modelling, our expenditure (blue line) should be matching the grey line.</sup>
+If we were to solve our problem reliably via predictive modelling, our expenditure (blue line) should be matching the grey line.*

 The above diagram illustrates the problem we are solving using a composite chart.
 If we look at real data (real charts), we begin understanding just how complex our problem really is.
 Below are non-composite charts, displaying real data that was [captured](https://classic.warcraftlogs.com/) during a Muru twins encounter.

 ![Mana level during a muru twins encounter](https://i.imgur.com/0c7l7BJ.png "Mana level during a muru twins encounter")

-<sup>Mana level during the encounter (blue).
-Due to a large number of dynamic variables at play in different moments, mana expenditure rates differ throughout an encounter.</sup>
+*Mana level during the encounter (blue).
+Due to a large number of dynamic variables at play in different moments, mana expenditure rates differ throughout an encounter.*

 ![Raid-wide damage taken](https://i.imgur.com/XFu2vy8.png "Raid-wide damage taken")

-<sup>Healing output required (red).
+*Healing output required (red).
 Due to damage being dealt non-uniformly during an encounter, some moments require low output whereas others require extremely high output.
 Ideally, mana is conserved during low-healing periods to then be spent when it’s needed the most.
-If we were to compare this chart vs our composite chart earlier on, a grey line (ideal mana expenditure) on this chart would always be inversely correlated to the red line.</sup>
+If we were to compare this chart vs our composite chart earlier on, a grey line (ideal mana expenditure) on this chart would always be inversely correlated to the red line.*

 ![Healing output](https://i.imgur.com/tDHFdlx.png "Healing output")

-<sup>Actual output - aqua, lime & red show different chain heal ranks being used.
+*Actual output - aqua, lime & red show different chain heal ranks being used.
 Due to mana being a scarce resource, various ranks need to be mixed together to sustainably meet required output throughout an encounter.
-It's difficult to identify the exact rank to use in each specific moment, which is the problem we aim to solve through our predictive modelling.</sup>
+It's difficult to identify the exact rank to use in each specific moment, which is the problem we aim to solve through our predictive modelling.*

 ## Designing the predictive model
 ### Example scenario